wareef333/MSIS-822-project./docs/README.md

 4. **Modeling**: Benchmarking baseline models (Logistic Regression), tuning traditional ML classifiers (SVM, XGBoost), and training deep learning approaches (BERT/Feedforward NN).
 5. **Evaluation & Interpretation**: Assessment on the held-out test set using F1-score, ROC-AUC, and feature importance analysis.

-the first step is eda, where i combined all dataframe into one.I asses the data using three criteria of data statistcal measure.
-1. Central Tendency.
-2.Dispersion / Spread 3.
-Shape & Distribution